ntoll/ntoll.github.io/article/victorian-python-allegory/index.md

 recognisably Pythonic approach and aesthetic, familiar to programmers of today, emerged at this time.

 Because of cultural norms rather than by design, the early Pythian Club was an exclusively male space.
 However, as Python became more widely known, women ventured into this traditionally male world.
 The Pythians, as they came to be called, hoped to promote the widespread popularity and adoption of Python, so eventually welcomed women.
 By 1879 up to 5% of their members were female.
 Unfortunately, women often found themselves on the receiving end of the tacit mysogyny, sexism and male chauvinism of the time.
-Furthermore, ingrained institutional racism and cultural prejudices also meant those from a non-European background were often excluded, patronised or subjected to onerous membership requirements.
+Similarly, ingrained institutional racism and cultural prejudices also meant those from a non-European background were often excluded, patronised or subjected to onerous membership requirements.

-In response, and because measuring things always reveals the truth, concerned Pythians collected data and published tables and charts to show how their ranks were growing according to the sex, age, social background or nationality of the participants.
+In response, and because measuring things always reveals the right answer, concerned Pythians collected data and published tables and charts to show how their ranks were growing according to the sex, age, social background or nationality of the participants.

 <figure>
 <img src="/images/female_coders.jpg" alt="A chart about female coders." title="A chart about female coders."/>